 Where officers have powers to approve certain applications under delegated powers, not all planning applications are heard at Committee.

-The Committee usually meets every three weeks in the Salon, York House.
+The Committee usually meets every four weeks in the Salon, York House.
 The exact meeting dates may vary, so please refer to the calendar.

 If you have already commented on a planning application, you will receive written notification of the application going to Committee five to ten working days before it is held.